FiveVoltLogic/Matrix-Macro-Keypad/README.md

 This is a stripped down version of the project by TEC.IST that can be found here: https://hackaday.io/project/178204-the-smallest-keyboard

+## Contributing
+If you have any contributions to make, think you can make this tidier or prettier or cooler, I'm all ears.
+Make a pull request or raise an issue or feature request or whatever githubbers do.
+I have a to do list at the bottom of the readme of some ideas I've had to expand the functionality.
+Most are way above my level, but something that I will likely pick up as I get better.

 # Introduction

 I found a matrix keypad in an old bit of telecommunication hardware that had a really nice click to the button push.
 I took it out of the equipment and it sat on my desk for about a month while I played around with it.
-Eventually I decided that I had to do something with it, to make it useful again so I looked out for a way to turn it into a macropad.
+Eventually I decided that I had to do something with it, to make it useful again so I looked out for a way to turn it into a macropad that I could control Lightburn and my laser engraver.

 The only code I could find was for either a matrix keypad or a macro keypad that wired each button to a different IO on an arduino or pi pico.